How to Build an Epic Keto Appetizer: The Charcuterie Board (Meat & Cheese Platter)

 Step 5: Find your salty and sweet add-ins.

 This is the fun part!
-Raid your fridge and pantry for some yummy keto add-ins like favorite nuts, pickles, olives!
+Raid your fridge and pantry for some yummy keto add-ins like your favorite nuts, pickles, and olives!
 Make sure to grab some fresh seasonal items, too.
-Here’s a list of our favorite keto-friendly olives!

 Some yummy ideas include: